wp-plugins/custom-post-widget/readme.txt

 To add content to a widget, drag it to the required position in the sidebar and select the title of the custom post in the widget configuration.

+This plugin is ready for localization and Dutch, German and Russian language files are included.

 You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](http://www.vanderwijk.com/wordpress/wordpress-custom-post-widget/).

 == Screenshots ==